The model theory of the curve graph: Quantifier elimination in

-Suppose we are given a \wc set $B$ and a minimizing path $p$ from $a$ to $B$, with basepoint $b_{0}\in B$.
-We denote by $\mathcal{H}(p,B)$ the collection of all \wc sets that are furnished by concatenating one-step extensions along $p$ as in Lemma \ref{core qe}.
-The following is an easy observation which is left to the reader: \begin{observation} Let $P$ and $B$ be as above and let $P'$ be a path (of the same length) which fellow travels with $P$.
-Then $\mathcal{H}(P,B)=\mathcal{H}(P',B)$. \end{observation}
+\begin{definition}[Weakly convex hulls] Let $B$ be a weakly convex set and let $p$ be an ordinal--minimizing sequence from $a$ to $B$, with basepoint $b_{0}\in B$.
+We denote by $\mathcal{H}(p,B)$ the collection of all weakly convex sets that are furnished by iterated $D$-step extensions along the domains occurring in $p$, as prescribed by Lemma \ref{core qe}.
+We call $\mathcal{H}(p,B)$ the \emph{weakly convex $p$--hull} of $B$. \end{definition}

+The following is an easy observation which is left to the reader: \begin{observation} Let $p$ and $B$ be as above and let $p'$ be a sequence (of the same length) which fellow travels with $p$.
+Then $\mathcal{H}(p,B)=\mathcal{H}(p',B)$. \end{observation}